xnetmobile/docs/docs/datasheet.md

 # XNET Hardware Datasheets

-See below for datasheets for all CBRS and WiFi radios supported by the XNET network.
+!!! info
+    **XNET Hardware**: Visit the [XNET Shop](https://shop.xnet.company) to shop and learn more about supported hardware.

+Below are manufacturing datasheets for supported hardware.

 | Device |
 |-----------------|